Valheim Mistlands (opens in new tab): The new biome

 With the pickaxe available after defeating Eikthyr, you should be doing a lot of mining and smelting before taking on The Elder.
 You'll want to be prepared with brass armor, a quality bow, lots of flame arrows, and healing potions if you've unlocked them.
 Fire damage is the best way to bring down The Elder, and it's going to take a lot of flaming arrows, possibly hundreds.

 You can also try placing campfires in his summoning area, because he may step on them while chasing you and take extra burn damage.
 Once summoned, use the pillars in his summoning area to block incoming vine projectiles, and pop out to hit him with arrows.
+Relocate when he summons vines from the ground, and move out of their reach.
 Try to avoid kiting him too far into the woods, because you may aggro additional nearby greydwarf or troll enemies.
-You don't need that headache.
+You don't need that headache, so stay close to his altar during the battle.

 When The Elder has been defeated, placing its trophy on the sacrificial stone will give you a power that increases your wood cutting speed.